-Altogether 718 bariatric operations were performed last year by 8 different hospitals.
-Most frequently performed surgery was sleeve gastrectomy (49%) followed by standard gastric bypass (38%).
-Mini gastric bypass (5%), revision surgery (5%), laparoscopic gastric banding (2%) and gastric plication (1%) accounted 13% of all surgeries.
+Altogether 757 bariatric operations were performed last year by 8 different hospitals.
+Most frequently performed surgery was standard gastric bypass, followed by sleeve gastrectomy and mini gastric bypass.

-Bariatric Services team – Dr Ilmar Kaur and Dr Priit Miidla – performed 302 weight loss surgeries in 2017.
-That makes them the team that performs the largest number of bariatric operations in Estonia, Baltics and Finland.
+Bariatric Services team performed over 400 weight loss surgeries in 2021.
+That makes us the clinic that performs the largest number of bariatric operations in Estonia.

-How long have bariatric surgeries been perfomed in Estonia?
+How long have bariatric surgeries been performed in Estonia?

 The era of modern (laparoscopic) weight loss surgery in Estonia started at North Estonian Medical Centre in Tallinn, where in 2004 first laparoscopic gastric band was placed, followed by first laparoscopic gastric bypass and sleeve gastrectomy operation in 2005.

 During following years weight loss surgery in Estonia entered into the phase of exponential growth when numbers of surgeries increased from 7 in 2005 to 677 operations in 2013.